Forsberg: 'Slam' Hauser, and more numbers that highlight Sam's impact

 🔊 Celtics Talk: What we've learned about the Celtics through the first 1/4 of the season | Listen & Subscribe | Watch on YouTube

--10.5: Percentage below expected field goal percentage that Hauser is holding opponents on shots inside 6 feet
+-10.5: Percentage below expected field goal percentage that Hauser is holding opponents on shots inside six feet

 For the season, opponents are shooting 48.9 percent overall against Hauser, or just 1.7 percent above expected.
 That’s a decent number and Hauser has held up better than opponents seem to anticipate when teams try to go at him.